 A one day entrance ticket costs $13 for vehicles with Wisconsin license plates.
 For out-of-state plates, a one day pass costs $16.
 As a note, entrance fees for Devil’s Lake are higher than all other state parks in Wisconsin.
 This is the most popular state park in Wisconsin, so it has the highest fees.

 If you plan to visit multiple state parks in Wisconsin, an annual pass can be a great value.
-For residents of Wisconsin, an annual pass is $28, while out of state visitors will pay $38.
+For residents of Wisconsin, an annual pass is $28.
+Out of state visitors will pay $38.
 If you plan to visit at least four state parks in one calendar year (three for Wisconsin residents), the annual pass is worth it.

 Just a note that the annual passes are incredibly sticky.
 Do not peal the sticker until you are ready to place it.
 You will not be able to move it once it sticks to your windshield.
 I don’t know what the Wisconsin DNR puts on their stickers, but wow are they strong.